WOW Branding, Because It’ll Knock Your Customers’ Socks Off!

 Be Consistent And Look Like A Professional Business

 Every piece of communication or sales materials should look like it all came from the same source.
 Reuse your primary selling points and specifically your Value Proposition.
 That goes for websites, brochures, signs or ads.
-The logo and tagline goes on everything.
+The logo and tagline go on everything.
 And don’t overlook colors, fonts, imagery, signage, packaging and all events.

 Talk With Your Customers Regularly

-You should have an on-going dialog with your customers all the time.
+You should have an ongoing dialog with your customers all the time.
 It may be when they come in the store, a phone call or an email.
 But that interaction continues even when they’re not doing business with you.
 Here are some ways to keep the conversation going:

 - Post How-To video of your products or services to your Web site, Facebook page or YouTube.

 - Post a poll on Facebook.
 It doesn’t have to have anything to do with your business.
 (Ask if they are going to the Easter Parade.)

 - Ask for product reviews on your site and on other websites where your products are being offered.

 - Respond proactively and professionally to Yelp! or Angie’s List.
 Don’t ignore them.

 - Conduct customer appreciation days so they see you in a different light; people love to know they make a difference.